VeriTeknik/massDelete/README.md

 #Changelog
 Version 0.3
-	Added sleep between each delete cycle to drop disk utulization Version 0.2
+	Added sleep between each delete cycle to drop disk utilization Version 0.2
 	Added Ctrl + C handler, now you can see the number of deleted files on hitting CTRL + C